List of Kansas State Wildcats in the NFL draft

 This is a list of Kansas State Wildcats football players drafted into the National Football League (NFL) and American Football League (AFL).
-Kansas State has had a total of 150 players selected – including five players taken in the first round – from the first NFL Draft in 1936 through the 2022 NFL Draft.
+Kansas State has had a total of 156 players selected – including six players taken in the first round – from the first NFL draft in 1936 through the 2025 NFL draft.
 Kansas State had a streak of having at least one player drafted into the NFL for 26 consecutive years (1994–2019), until it ended in 2020.

-After the NFL merged with the AFL in 1966, the history of the AFL was officially adopted by the NFL and therefore this list includes players taken in the AFL Draft (1960–1966) and in the Common Draft (1967–1969) in addition to the NFL Draft.
+After the NFL merged with the AFL in 1966, the history of the AFL was officially adopted by the NFL and therefore this list includes players taken in the AFL draft (1960–1966) and in the Common Draft (1967–1969) in addition to the NFL Draft.
 Once the AFL officially merged with the NFL in 1970, the "Common Draft" simply became the NFL Draft.
-Because four KSU players were selected in both the NFL and AFL drafts, the total number of selections listed below is 151 (including one "redshirt" selection in the 1965 AFL Draft), through the 2019 draft.
+Because four KSU players were selected in both the NFL and AFL drafts, the total number of selections listed below is 163 (including one "redshirt" selection in the 1965 AFL Draft), through the 2025 draft.

 Each NFL franchise seeks to add new players through the annual NFL Draft.
 The draft rules were last updated in 2009.
 The team with the worst record the previous year picks first, the next-worst team second, and so on.
 Teams that did not make the playoffs are ordered by their regular-season record with any remaining ties broken by strength of schedule.
 Playoff participants are sequenced after non-playoff teams, based on their round of elimination (wild card, division, conference, and Super Bowl).